History of the Puritans under Elizabeth I: Elizabethan religious settlement, 1559

-It must not be forgotten that the Puritan movement in Elizabethan England was also furthered by the work and ministry of John Knox and the Scottish Reformation that took place at the same time.
-John Knox of course spent five years in England (1549-1554) assisting the English reformation in the time of Edward VI, fled to Geneva and spent several years with Calvin (1554-1559), and then returned to Scotland to spearhead the reformation of his home country from 1560 until his death in 1572.
-Knox's influence on the Puritan movement in England was significant, and is still being debated today by historians and scholars alike.
-The British pastor and Puritan scholar Martyn Lloyd-Jones in fact suggests that John Knox could be called the first Puritan.
+The Puritan movement was advanced by the work and ministry of John Knox and the Scottish Reformation that took place at the same time.
+Knox spent five years in England (1549–1554) assisting the English reformation in the time of Edward VI, fled to Geneva and spent several years with Calvin (1554–1559), and then returned to Scotland to spearhead the reformation of his home country from 1560 until his death in 1572.
+Knox's influence on the Puritan movement in England was significant.
+The British pastor and Puritan scholar Martyn Lloyd-Jones suggests that Knox could be called the first Puritan.

 Archiepiscopate of Matthew Parker, 1559–1575

 Convocation of 1562/3

 The Convocation of 1563 opened on 15 January 1562/3 with a sermon by William Day; he was one of leaders, prominent with Alexander Nowell (who had preached the day before at the opening of Parliament) and Thomas Sampson, of the reformers.
-The convocation approved the Thirty-Nine Articles as a confessional statement for the Church of England.
+The convocation approved the Thirty-nine Articles as a confessional statement for the Church of England.
 The bishops proposed further reforms of canon law and the liturgy.
 These included the elimination of vestments, the elimination of kneeling at communion, the elimination of the sign of the cross in baptism, and altering the forms of music used in church.
 During this convocation, the bishops formulated the so-called Alphabet bills, which they unsuccessfully introduced in the next two parliaments.
-Some of the clergy introduced these reforms in their congregations on their own initiative, in the following years.
+Some of the clergy introduced these reforms in their congregations on their own initiative in the following years.
 For example, at Cambridge, William Fulke convinced his students not to wear their surplices and to hiss at students who did.
-In this situation, Archbishop Parker published a set of Advertisements, requiring uniformity in clerical dress.
+As a result, Archbishop Parker published a set of Advertisements, requiring uniformity in clerical dress.

-Vestiarian Controversy, 1563–1569
+Vestments controversy, 1563–1569

-The Puritan faction objected loudly, and appealed to the continental reformers to support their cause.
-Unfortunately for the Puritans many of the continental reformers felt that the Puritans were just making trouble - for example, in a letter to Bishop Grindal, Heinrich Bullinger accused the Puritans of displaying "a contentious spirit under the name of conscience".
+The Puritan faction objected loudly and appealed to the continental reformers to support their cause.
+Many of the continental reformers felt that the Puritans were just making trouble – for example, in a letter to Bishop Grindal, Bullinger accused the Puritans of displaying "a contentious spirit under the name of conscience".
 Grindal proceeded to publish the letter without Bullinger's permission.
-Theodore Beza was more supportive of the Puritan position, though he did not intervene too loudly because he feared angering the queen and he wanted the queen to intervene in France on behalf of the Huguenots.
+Beza was more supportive of the Puritan position, though he did not intervene too loudly because he feared angering the queen and he wanted the queen to intervene in France on behalf of the Huguenots.
 In response to clergymen refusing to wear their vestments, 37 ministers were suspended.
-In response, in 1569, some ministers began holding their own services, the first example of Puritan separatism.
+In response, in 1569 some ministers began holding their own services, the first example of Puritan separatism.